nestauk/arloesiadur_analysis_data/research/data/research_3_network/readme.md

 See [here](https://arloesiadur.org/stories/how-we-used-research-data-in-arloesiadur) for more information about data collection and processing

-The data is available in 2 files:
+The data are available in 2 files:

 ## node_metadata.csv